pudly/schmopera-hugo/content/articles/amplify.md

 The scene was a clever juxtaposition for this concert series, which featured artists whose voices Gibson's work has been, well, amplifying. _AMPLIFY 1.0_ was three concerts performed in repertory and paired differently each night:

 The first in the series for me was _MisogyME_, a piece examining a man's role and experiences with Toxic Masculinity.
-Performed by baritone Jonthan Christopher, pianist Topher Mokrzewski, and director Michael Mohammed, the programme was an interesting mix of musical theatre, opera, and performance art.
+Performed by baritone Jonathan Christopher, pianist Topher Mokrzewski, and director Michael Mohammed, the programme was an interesting mix of musical theatre, opera, and performance art.

 Featuring pieces from _Le nozze di Figaro_ to _Hamilton_ and almost everything in between, the pieces were well-sung overall by Christopher, but it was clear that he felt more at home in the musical theatre genre.
 During Coalhouse's Soliloquy one could hear the influence of late 90s/early 00s Broadway baritenors like Brian Stoke Mitchell and Norbert Leo Butz.
 Mokrzewski managed the shifts between the varied genres with incredible skill.